Vitae

 EDUCATION

-Ph.D.
-Political Science, Northern Illinois University, DeKalb, Illinois, Expected 2012
+PhD, Political Science, Northern Illinois University, DeKalb, Illinois, August 2012

 CERTIFICATES